Here's What to Know About the Mulan Boycott

 Most Chinese entertainers have either voiced support for the government or refused to comment either way on the protests.
 Lay Zhang Yixing, a Chinese musician who is a member of the K-pop grop Exo, posted the same message as Liu.
 Jackie Chan, when asked about the protests, said “I don’t know anything about it.”

-Since the boycott emerged, Chinese-backed news outlets have seized on Liu as a symbol for the country and its government.
-The hashtag #supportmulan has begun circulating on Twitter, with Variety finding that many of those messages came from nationalist bots.
-In August, Twitter said it had shut down more than 200,000 “spammy” accounts from China that were “deliberately and specifically attempting to sow political discord in Hong Kong, including undermining the legitimacy and political positions of the protest movement on the ground.”
+After the boycott emerged, Chinese-backed news outlets seized on Liu as a symbol for the country and its government.
+The hashtag #supportmulan circulated on Twitter, with Variety finding that many of those messages came from nationalist bots.
+Last August, Twitter said it had shut down more than 200,000 “spammy” accounts from China that were “deliberately and specifically attempting to sow political discord in Hong Kong, including undermining the legitimacy and political positions of the protest movement on the ground.”